fatrat25/Final-Project-Incomplete-/README.md

 # Final-Project-Incomplete-
-incomplete final project, got some mechanics like movement, animation, and map design to work, but enemy movement and attacks not.
+Game is very incomplete.
+There is no GUI for the menu, working attack functions, or score counter.
+Time constraints likely contributed to this.
+However, basic things like movement, animation, enemy chasing and spawning, and background should work.
+I accomplished integrating basic mechanics to a 2D game, but I wanted to turn it into a fully fledged game.
+I didn't consider time restraints and didn't manage my time wisely.